max3p/robot-game/implementation-docs.md

 #### Phase 5 Acceptance Criteria:
 - [ ] Baby cries when meter depletes or holder hit
 - [ ] All robots converge when baby cries
-- [ ] Game over when baby killed on ground
 - [ ] Game over when baby holder downed
 - [ ] Level complete when baby reaches exit
 - [ ] Scene transitions work correctly